USPS.com Question: Printing Postage Types?

 I just printed my 1st stamp with Stamps.com and love it (by the way love it was said with a wonderful tune) thanks for passing it along.

-2. What types of postage can I print using USPS.com?
+What types of postage can I print on USPS.com?

-4. Do I need any special equipment to print postage using USPS.com?
+Do I need a scale to print postage on USPS.com?

 Similar Pampered Chef Threads